Slideshow Pictures: Infertility - Which Treatment Is Right for You?

 After trying clomiphene for 6 months, women who have not conceived may be prescribed injections of hormones to stimulate ovulation.
 A number of different hormonal preparations are available.
 As with clomiphene, the chances of a multiple pregnancy are increased with hormone injections.

 Blockage or scarring of the Fallopian tubes prevents pregnancy in some women.
 This may be due to endometriosis (overgrowth of uterine lining tissue outside the uterus), previous surgeries, or damage as a result of previous pelvic infections.
 Laparoscopic surgery can remove scar tissue in some women, increasing their chances for pregnancy.

 Intrauterine Insemination (IUI)

-Intrauterine insemination (IUI) is a popular option for a wide range of fertility problems.
-In this procedure, the sperm is placed directly into the woman's uterus while she is ovulating.
-This reduces the distance the sperm must swim to reach the egg.
-IUI is often used in combination with drugs that stimulate ovulation.
-It is less expensive and less invasive than IVF, but pregnancy rates are notably lower.
+Intrauterine insemination (IUI) is used to treat different kinds of infertility.
+In this technique, sperm is placed directly into the uterus at the time of ovulation, reducing the distance the sperm must travel to reach the egg.
+IUI is often used together with drugs to stimulate ovulation.
+Pregnancy rates are lower than with IVF, but this procedure is less expensive and less invasive, so it may be attempted first.

 IUI With Donor Sperm

 IUI can also be performed using sperm from a donor if the male partner has a low number of healthy sperm.
 Counseling is typically recommended prior to this choice since the child will be biologically unrelated to the father.
 IUI with donor sperm is very successful in fertile women, with a cumulative pregnancy rate of over 80%.